SaltwaterC/kitchen-docker-host-vagrant/README.md

 ## About

-This branch uses VirtualBox which is the cross platform implementation.
-For a macOS / OS X specific implementation using Veertu, please checkout the [veertu](https://github.com/SaltwaterC/kitchen-docker-host-vagrant/tree/veertu) branch.

 Docker host as Vagrant box created with [kitchen-docker](https://github.com/portertech/kitchen-docker) in mind.
 Provides a Docker host and Squid as caching proxy.
 It doesn't have anything [Test Kitchen](http://kitchen.ci) specific per-se, but it provides a consistent development environment.
 This document also contains a list of speed hacks to make Test Kitchen a lot more faster compared to its defaults.

 The machine is also implemented using Test Kitchen using the kitchen-vagrant driver.
 It used to be implemented with Vagrant and vagrant-berkshelf, however, vagrant-berkshelf has the bad habit of breaking quite often.